equinor/omnia-tutorial/exercises/ingest/README.rst

   * Click *OK*

 * Under *Compute & Storage* select *Configure database* and chose the *Basic* option as we only have minimal requirements performance wise.
+If you look at the pricing estimation you will see a difference between approximately 30 NOK for the basic option v's ~2500 NOK for the standard offering.
+This is just one example of how important it is to have a correct cost focus and understand what our needs are and what we are actually provisioning costs.

 .. image:: images/SQL/2_new_sql_server2.png